Michael18811380328/HelloWorld/README.md

 #### thoughts
 I find it is so busy in my daily life.
 And it may be the real life.
 Just face the difficults and overcome my weaknesses.
 I have to balance life, job, health, family and so on.
 It may be a little tough in the early period.
 Step by step, just do it!

+## 2019

+### 2019.01

+Happy new year and just continue coding!
+In 2019, there are several things I need to learn.
+It is obvious that CS develep rapidly, so learning new knowledge is necessary to every code farmer(hahaha).
+Don't hesitate to code!